 There’s a pretty good chance that, with a little smart thinking, you can cut the sugar in most recipes by one-third, and the finished product will turn out fine (you probably won’t even notice the difference).
 Check out recipe sites such as eatingwell.com, cookinglight.com and allrecipes.com.
-Also, cinnamon, vanilla, nutmeg, anise and mint can add a sweet taste to foods without adding sugar or calories.
+Also, cinnamon, vanilla, nutmeg, anise and mint can add a sweet taste to foods without adding calories.

 10. Buy Right and You Can Easily Switch to Fruit for Dessert